fattyageboy/berthcare/design-documentation/design-system/components/cards.md

 ## The Truth About Cards

 Cards aren't decoration.
-They're decision-making tools for nurses documenting 6-8 visits per shift, often while standing in hallways, wearing gloves, with one hand holding supplies.
+They're decision-making tools for caregivers documenting 6-8 visits per shift, often while standing in hallways, wearing gloves, with one hand holding supplies.

 **One card design.
 Multiple contexts.
 Zero confusion.**

-Every pixel serves the nurse's goal: get to the right patient, at the right time, with the right information.
+Every pixel serves the caregiver's goal: get to the right patient, at the right time, with the right information.

 ---